feki-rihab/sdm-database-versions/README.md

 This project aims to create a database of versions for the Smart Data Models.
 To achieve this, interaction with the `smartdatamodels` database in MongoDB is essential.
 It's important to note that the MongoDB database is hosted in a virtual machine, and the code interacts with it.

-To be able to run this code, it is needed to host a MongoDB database and insert the approprite data (e.g data under `db_versions/data/versions.json`) in it, to do that, the module `db_versions/utils/mongodb.py` is used to acheive that.
+## Create a MongoDB database locally

+Since, it is not possible to access the MongoDB database hosted in the virtual machine.
+A solution is to create a local MongoDB database that simulated the database hosted in the VM.

 To connect to MongoDB via the terminal, follow these steps: